Lifespan: Tenbun 9 (1540) to 8/28 of Keichō 15 (1610)

 Toward the end of 1566, Yoshihisa decided to turn over the castle, notifying Motonari of his intent to surrender.
 Motonari replied with a message sealed in blood that a settlement could be reached if Yoshihisa accepted a family status after Kikkawa Motoharu (Motonari’s second son) and Kobayakawa Takakage (Motonari’s third son).
 Yoshihisa accepted these terms and opened the castle.
 Following the loss of Gassantoda, the defenders of the remaining Amago jikki outlying castles surrendered one after another to the Mōri.
 Motonari spared the lives of Yoshihisa and his younger brother, confining them to Enmyō Temple in Aki Province.
 This marked the end of the Amago clan as a daimyō family.

 Decades later, in 1589, Yoshihisa was treated by Mōri Terumoto as a guest of the Mōri, and furnished a residence in Shiji in Aki Province.
 In 1596, Yoshihisa entered the 五穀禅 Temple in the Abu District of Nagato Province, became a monk, and assumed the name of Yūrin.
-He died in 1610, and, upon request of the Mōri, his nephew, Amago Motosato, became the seventh lineal heir to the Amago clan.
+He died in 1610, and, upon request of the Mōri, his nephew, Amago Motosato, became the seventh head of the Amago clan.